 Since February 2011, Closer to Home Community Services (CTH) has been committed to the external accreditation process through CARF, achieving the maximum accreditation outcome in all the surveys conducted.
 CTH continues to value the accreditation process.

-The “Commission on Accreditation of Rehabilitation Facilities” – CARF, is an international standards setting and accrediting organization.
+The “Commission on the Accreditation of Rehabilitation Facilities” – CARF, is an international standards setting and accrediting organization.
 CARF is an independent, non-governmental, not-for-profit agency that uses a peer review process to accredit rehabilitation facilities around the world against a broad range of business and service delivery guidelines.

 Conformance to the CARF standards assesses an organization’s ability to meet or exceed standards for leadership, strategic planning, client’s rights, use of technology, financial management, legal, risk management, data integration, health and safety, accessibility, human resource practices, ethical conduct and ethical business practices, as well as specific service delivery models that demonstrate benefit to those clients served.